ipfs/js-ipfs-unixfs/README.md

 const blocks = new ipfsBlockService(repo)
 const dag = new ipfsMerkleDag.DAGService(blocks)

-// Create an export event with the hash you want to export and a dag service
+// Create an export readable object stream with the hash you want to export and a dag service

 const exportEvent = Exporter(hash, dag)

 // Pipe the return stream to console

-exportEvent.on('file', (result) => {
+exportEvent.on('data', (result) => {
 	result.stream.pipe(process.stdout)
 }
 ```